cicaoo/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-- When the command "cd" was ran, the working directory was /home. <br>
+- When the command "cd" was run, the working directory was /home. <br>
 - Running the command "cd" with an argument of lecture1 (which is a directory) switched the working directory to lecture1. <br>
 - This output is not an error. <br> <br>